Yoga can Assist in Eating Disorder Therapy

-by: Ashley Podzius, Regional Director of Clinical Partnerships at Selah House
+by: Ashley Podzius, former Regional Director of Clinical Partnerships at Selah House

 Although eating disorders have different symptoms and affect individuals differently, they often seem to have a common thread of rigidity, control, and a negative or distorted body image.
 Research has shown that yoga combined with intuitive eating can help to decrease eating disorder symptoms.
 This practice of relaxation, mindfulness, and breathing helps to reduce body dissatisfaction and the drive for thinness, improving body image.
 Yoga in residential treatment for an eating disorder can encourage self-acceptance and peace and helps clients focus less on their external appearance and more on their internal self and mind in a non-judgmental space.